adin11/FickerFlix---Movie-Recommendation-Engine/README.md

    - Cleaned and normalized text (e.g., lowercase, stemming, removing spaces).

 3. **NLTK Pre-processing**:
-   - Used NLTK library to perfrom lemmatization
+   - Used NLTK library to perfrom lemmatization, lowercasing and stopwards removal
-   - removed the stopwords from the combined text
+   - Removed the stopwords from the combined text

 4. **Vectorization & Similarity Calculation**:
    - Used **TF-IDF** to convert `all_text` column into a numerical matrix.